 Adjusting Directory Permissions

-Run the command below to set the correct permissions:
+To resolve this, run the command below to set the correct permissions:

 sudo chown -R www-data:www-data /var/lib/php/sessions/

 This command sets the www-data user and group as the owners of the sessions directory.
 As a result, WordPress can write session data without any hitches.
-This adjustment is vital for the seamless operation of your WordPress site, mainly if you’re using plugins that handle automated tasks, such as posting to social media.
+Particularly, this adjustment is vital for the seamless operation of your WordPress site, mainly if you’re using plugins that handle automated tasks, such as posting to social media.

-Addressing PHP session errors is key to boosting your website’s performance and improving the user experience.
+Overall, addressing PHP session errors is key to boosting your website’s performance and improving the user experience.

 Resolving HTTPS Redirect Loop in WordPress